tgogos/quotes/README.md

 # quotes

+> *“Any intelligent fool can make things bigger, more complex, and more violent.
+It takes a touch of genius — and a lot of courage — to move in the opposite direction.”*
+<br>-Ernst F. Schumacher*

 > *In tech we need a role where a person provides historical context and commentary on ongoing tradeoff discussions.
 That’s it, that’s the job.*
 <br> -Jaana B. Dogan [tweet](https://twitter.com/rakyll/status/1204084195644997632)